Written By: Chloe Wilson BSc(Hons) Physiotherapy

 If Trench Foot is allowed to progress, tissue and nerve damage occur.
 Swelling increases and a constant pins and needles sensation develops.
 In extreme cases of Crumpet Foot, blisters and ulcers develop, skin starts to peel off and tissues begin to die, resulting in gangrene.

-Treatment for Trench Foot should be started as soon as possible to reduce the risk of permanent damage:
+Treatment for Trench Foot should be started as soon as possible to reduce the risk of permanent damage and may involve a combination of:

 With prompt treatment, Trench Foot usually settles down in a few weeks.
-If symptoms are ignored and treatment is delayed, it can take up to 6 months to fully recover.
+However, if symptoms are ignored and treatment is delayed, it can take up to 6 months to fully recover.

-As Trench Feet start to heal, swelling reduces and the foot colour returns to normal.
+As Trench Feet start to heal, the swelling reduces and the foot color returns to normal.
 Blisters often form and there can be temporary severe pain as the tissues warm and feeling returns.

-There can be ongoing problems with itching, pins and needles, excessive sweating and cold sensitivity that can last for several months with Trench Foot.
+There may also be ongoing problems with itching, pins and needles, excessive sweating and cold sensitivity that can last for several months with Trench Foot.

 As always, prevention is better than cure as Trench Foot can be extremely painful.
 The best ways to avoid getting a Non-Freezing Cold Injury to the feet are:

 Anyone can get Trench Foot!
-Check out list of famous sufferers of NFCI:
+Check out this list of famous sufferers of NFCI:

-Numbers of casualties dropped dramatically with improved trench drainage and conditions, but NFCI's still affects people today.
+The numbers of casualties dropped dramatically with improved trench drainage and conditions, but non-freezing cold injuries still affects people today.

 If Trench Foot doesn't sound like your problem, you can find out about other common causes of foot pain in the foot conditions section.
 Alternatively, if you want some help working out what is wrong, visit the foot pain diagnosis section.